We Recommend: What Would Google Do? by Jeff Jarvis

-Way back in 1990 before our ecommerce photo imaging company was launched, we began our retail photo business, one of the ways to help differentiate us was to package photo orders much like a box of Cracker Jacks, where there were often unexpected extra treats inside.
+Way back in 1990, before our e-commerce photo imaging company was launched, we began our retail photo business.
+One way to help differentiate us was to package photo orders like a box of Cracker Jacks, with often unexpected extra treats inside.

-Today, we continue that tradition which helped shape our legacy for our U.S. domestic orders [there are too many postal and customs regulations that preclude sending candy and other items internationally].
+Today, we continue that tradition, which has helped shape our legacy for domestic U.S. orders.
+[Too many postal and customs regulations preclude sending candy and other items internationally.]
 Often, we include extra treats and gifts with orders.
 The most recent item is “What Would Google Do?” by author Jeff Jarvis.
 These spiffs are randomly added to orders.

 AMAZON.COM REVIEW: